Park Lane Improvements

 Neighborhood Outreach Coordinator

-By the end of 2014, Kirkland's residents will have a new road
+By the end of 2015, Kirkland's residents will have a new Park Lane.

 These are just three of the 20 or so projects Kirkland's Capital Improvement Program will complete this year and three of the 82 projects its engineers are currently managing.

-Those projects run the gamut, from upgrading Kirkland's traffic signals with Intelligent Transportation Technology to designing Park Lane's new plaza-style street.
+Those projects run the gamut, from upgrading Kirkland's traffic signals with Intelligent Transportation Technology to preparing the Forbes Creek bridge for earthquakes.

 Capital Improvement Program